Yuchuan-Tsai/UIUC_ECON203_Notes/UIUC_ECON_Classes/ECON203.md

 ### Differences between populations and Samples
 Every different data set will end up giving us a different regression line.
-This does not necessarily mean that the samples come from different populations You should never get exactly the same regression line from two different sets of data unless the data is completely artificial
+This does not necessarily mean that the samples come from different populations We should never get exactly the same regression line from two different sets of data unless the data is completely artificial
 Thus: Different samples $\to$ different estimates!

 ### Assumption in the Linear Regression Model
 #### Assumptions
 We're already assuming that E(Y|X) is a linear function, and we still need 5 assumptions, although all of the 5 assumptions will not always be required

-#### Assumption 1
+#### OLS 1
 > **OLS1**: X and Y have finite second moments
 > E($X^2$) and E($Y^2$) and
 > $E(Y|X) = \beta_0 + \beta_1X$